arrow-kt/arrow-website/content/docs/learn/quickstart/from-fp.md

 ## Higher-kinded abstractions

-Both Scala and Haskell allow abstraction that operate at the level of type constructors.
+Both Scala and Haskell allow abstractions that operate at the level of type constructors.
 For example, a function like `flatMap` which always has the form `F<A>.flatMap(next: (A) -> F<B>): F<B>` is part of an interface / type class called `Monad`.
 Kotlin doesn't provide this feature, but Arrow